Success Stories

 Susan has helped a number of her students writers to self-publish their books.
 These writers are not unlike you.
 They started Writing With Susan and got the support and guidance they needed only to begin their projects but to keep on writing until they finished.
 Susan has helped them self-publish their books either on-line or through a local printer.

-Julie Fewster
+Lowell Fewster

 In his 2019 memoir, “Journey Without Maps: Discovering My Way through the Peace Corps, the Church, Social Justice Ministry & Photography” Lowell Fewster tells how he was one of the first U.S. Peace Corps contingents in Nigeria in the early 1960 and how that experience shaped his life.
 As an American Baptist minister, Lowell has been a pastor, campus minister, seminary administrator and regional church leader.
 He and his wife, Julie, attended Susan Omilian’s “From Memory to Memoir” class in Windsor, Connecticut and both produced memoirs.
 Lowell wrote of working with Susan: “Essential help in the creation and writing of this memoir came from Susan — teacher, writing coach and editor.
 I took her memoir-writing class three times.
 (I hope I finally got it right!)
 Susan has encouraged me, shown me the way and enabled this memoir to become a reality.”